krzyzanowskim/STTextView/README.md

 - Ruler Markers support
 - Customization of colors and fonts
 - Toggle line wrapping on and off
-- Adjust height of lines
+- Adjust the height of lines
 - Highlight/Select ranges in the text view
 - Multi-cursor editing
 - Search/Replace the text